 4. Winter Hiking

-Around Wengen there are over 70 km of winter hiking paths which are well maintained and marked with purple sign posts.
+Of course the Swiss Alps are great for hiking in Summer, but you can also go hiking in Winter too.
+Around Wengen there is over 70 km of winter hiking paths which are well maintained and marked with purple sign posts.
 You can also go on guided snowshoe tours.

 There is also some great hiking in Lauterbrunnen, which is nearby.

 If you’re in Wengen during the months April through to October, you can even play mini golf.
 At the Lauberhorn Crazy Golf they have a 18 hole course.
 With your visitor’s card (see more information below) entry is 5.50 CHF per adult and kids are 3.50 CHF.

 In the centre of town there is a natural ice rink and artificial rink where you can go ice skating as well as ice curling.
 With your visitor’s card (see more information below) entry is 4 CHF per adult and kids are free.
 Skate rentals are 5 CHF per person.

 When it comes where to stay in Wengen, given it’s such a small village, pretty much anywhere is going to be fine, however the closer you can stay the main street is probably best.
 Just be aware there really are no cheap hotels in Wengen.

 Below I have listed three different hotels that I believe to be some of the best hotels in Wengen for families.
 I’ve recommended these places to stay in Wengen based on their ability to adequately accommodate a family of 2 adults and 2 children, having private bathroom facilities as well as being in a reasonably central location.

 It’s also good to note here that when staying in Wengen, each visitor must pay a visitor’s tax.
 The tax is a nightly rate and is 3.30 CHF per adult and 1.80 CHF per child between the ages of 6-16.
 In return you do receive a local guest card which gives you the following reductions:

 - Ice rink – kids free and adults half price